ruudvdent/WAM2layersPython/readme.txt

 - fixed a small bug to "lake_mask" so that lakes are identified correctly

 WAM-2layers v2.4.01 | 24-6-2016
-- Python version of the model with credits to Tolga Cömert and Niek van de Koppel
+- Python version of the model with credits to Tolga CÃ¶mert and Niek van de Koppel
 - forward tracking only, backward tracking will follow soon
 - structure of the code is clearer, datapaths and input need to be provided at the top of the scripts and output will follow automatically

 WAM-2layers v2.4.00 - non-released version
-- Python/Jupyter version of the model by Tolga Cömert and Niek van de Koppel
+- Python/Jupyter version of the model by Tolga CÃ¶mert and Niek van de Koppel

 WAM-2layers v2.3.03 - non-released version
 - changed leapyear function to isleap